theolivenbaum/resin/README.md

 [Optimizer](https://github.com/kreeben/resin/blob/master/Resin/Optimizer.cs)

 ####Reading and writing
-On disk an index is a document-based data store where the tokens of the fields of the documents also reside in inverted indices to allow for querying.
+On disk an index is a file-based data store inside a directory, where documents are stored verbatim and the tokens of the fields of the documents also reside in inverted indices to allow for querying.
 To add data to a data store you direct an index writer to that directory and you create a write commit.

 Each write session is an automic operation.
 During writes, the last known baseline of a directory is readable and consistent with its initial state.